lyhiving/dns/README.md

 + Unmetered Mitigation of DDoS
 + Global CDN.
 Your website will be much faster.
-+ I'm Under Attack™ mode
++ I’m Under Attack™ mode
 + Always Online ™
 + Page Rules included.
-You can customize the cache behavior, set up 301/302 redirect and much more.
+You can customize the cache behavior, set up 301/302 redirect, and much more.

 ## Screenshot

 <img src="https://tloxygen.com/wp-content/uploads/uploads/cloudflare/en1.png" />
 <img src="https://tloxygen.com/wp-content/uploads/uploads/cloudflare/en2.png" width="433" />

-## Open sourced software used in this project
+## Open-sourced software used in this project

 This project was based on a [HOSTLOC topic][9].